Make Room for Lisa: Production

 "Make Room for Lisa" was written by Brian Scully and was the first full episode Matthew Nastuk directed for The Simpsons.
-Nastuk had previously received a credit for "D'oh-in' in the Wind", which he directed one scene for.
+Nastuk had previously received a credit for "D'oh-in' in the Wind", for which he directed one scene.
 "Make Room for Lisa" was also the second episode about Homer and Lisa that Scully wrote for the series, the first one being "Lost Our Lisa" from the previous season.
 "Make Room for Lisa" was first broadcast on the Fox network in the United States on February 28, 1999.
 When writing the episode, the Simpsons writing staff debated what to do with Lisa after her room had been rebuilt.
 Brian Scully eventually pitched that Lisa and Bart would have to share a room together, as it would, according to staff writer Matt Selman, comment on the feeling of having to share a room with a sibling, and how it would "incredibly suck."
 The writers then wrote the episode around that plot point.

 Near the beginning of the episode, Homer takes part in, and wins, KBBL's drinking contest.
 In the next scene, Homer is seen fallen out of his car, and waken up by Marge.
 The scene was inspired by Scully's brother Mike Scully, who, during a date, saw his date's father "drunk and passed out" on her lawn, in the same pose as Homer in the scene.
 The episode's subplot revolves around Marge, who listens to phone calls by picking up their frequencies with a baby monitor.
 The storyline was based on former Simpsons showrunners Bill Oakley and Josh Weinstein, who also used to listen to other people's phone calls through airwave signals.
 At one point in the episode, Marge overhears a conversation between Moe Szyslak and Lenny Leonard.
 Originally, the conversation would be between two women, but the writers thought it would be "too cliche" to show women gossiping, and changed it to Moe and Lenny instead.
 While inside the isolation tank, Homer gets bored and starts singing "Witch Doctor" by Armenian-American singer Ross Bagdasarian Sr. aka David Seville.
 According to Mike Scully, the Simpsons staff had to pay the song's record company $100 000 for the rights to use the tune in the episode.
 The episode features a "prototype" of what would become the recurring character Lindsey Naegle, who is voiced by American actress Tress MacNeille.
 The character would make her official debut later in the season in the episode "They Saved Lisa's Brain".